OHSU Audiology Program

 Who Can Benefit from the Audiology Service?

-Just about everyone can benefit from the services provided by the OHSU Audiology Service.
-Any person who is worried or has questions about their hearing or the hearing of a loved one; is having difficulty understanding conversation in certain situations; is exposed to loud noises; has ringing (Tinnitus) in the ears; is profoundly deaf and would like to explore the option of a cochlear implant; would like to obtain devices to protect their hearing; or a person who needs an audiologist to speak to a group about current and future technology for the hearing impaired individual, can benefit from our services.
+Any person who is worried or has questions about their hearing or the hearing of a loved one, is having difficulty understanding conversation in certain situations, is exposed to loud noises, has ringing (tinnitus) in the ears, has significant hearing loss and would like to explore the option of a cochlear implant, would like to obtain devices to protect their hearing, or a person who needs an audiologist to speak to a group about current and future technology for the hearing impaired individual, can benefit from our services.
 We provide a full range of patient care and education, including hearing aids, cochlear implants, hearing tests, and educational information or presentations for classrooms.

 What Does the OHSU Audiology Service Provide?